 Does birth in Austria grant Austrian citizenship?

-Birth in austria Not necessarily grant austrian citizenship.
+Birth in Austria does not necessarily grant Austrian citizenship.
 Even if a person were born in Austria, they would have to submit a Austrian citizenship application accompanied by additional documents.
 As with any application, it may not be approved.

 Before applying for a passport, you must apply for Austrian citizenship.
 Once you receive confirmation of your Austrian citizenship, you can begin issuing a passport.